“Pankh training has helped me a lot. It has helped me find my identity and confidence to believe in myself.” – Mahadev

 The retail sector is one of the largest sectors of the Indian economy.
 While it is growing at an impressive rate, it is also facing challenges related to inadequate manpower and higher attrition rates.
 Thus, in order to tackle these adversities, there is an acute need to develop a sense of diversity and inclusion of Persons with Disabilities (PwDs) in the workplace.

 Matching this need to a viable solution is Pankh.
 Pankh – Wings of Destiny is an initiative was launched by TRRAIN (conceptualized in 2011 in partnership with Youth 4 Jobs Foundation (Y4J)) with an aim to train PwDs by providing them with employment opportunities in the retail industry and helping them live a life of dignity.

 Through this program, by 2020, we seek to build sustainable livelihoods for PwDs by promoting inclusiveness in the retail industry.
 We aspire to train and facilitate placement opportunities for 10,000 PwDs every year.
 Our aim is to make inclusion a priority in the industry and change the way individuals think and act towards people with disabilities.
 This is because fostering inclusiveness in the retail industry is not just morally imperative, but also necessary for the growth of the economy.

-We strongly believe that providing employment to people with disabilities adds diversity to the workplace, imparts a strong brand image to the business, and has a positive impact on the society.
+We strongly believe that providing employment to people with disabilities adds diversity to the workplace, imparts a strong brand image to the business, and has a positive impact on society.
 Furthermore, an inclusive workplace paves the way for creativity, innovation, and productivity.

 We tie up with local NGOs that work with Persons with Disabilities and announce training and employment opportunities through them.
 Through this collaborative model Pankh (and thus, TRRAIN) has successfully established a pan-India presence.